 The application process can be expedited under the correct circumstances.
 And some circumstances which may warrant expedited service include immediate disaster relief.
 Or it may be that significant grants are contingent on 501(c)(3) status and grant deadlines which are pressing.
 And if getting the grant is contingent on the same, the application may be expedited.
 Often a professional preparer and/or grant writer can assist with the expedition of this process.

 With so many nonprofit organizations that share many of the same benefits as a 501(c)(3) one may wonder: “Why to go through such a strenuous process to ensure this particular nonprofit status?”
 One distinct advantage which exists to set apart the 501(c)3 is the ability to extend a recompense of benefits to donors.

 Under Internal Revenue Code 26 U.S.C. § 501(c), a 501(c)(3) corporation is the only nonprofit corporation for which donors may make tax-deductible donations.
 This makes the 501(c)(3) status an attractive choice among individual and corporate donors.
 501(c)(3) status is also mandated by many federal and state grant programs.
 In essence, election for 501(c)(3) status opens doors to significantly more (and larger) funding opportunities for a nonprofit organization.

 The IRS has several qualifications and stipulations as outlined by the IRC 26 U.S.C. § 501(c)(3).
-For instance, 501(c)(3) organizations are prohibited from using excess profits to the benefit of any individual or shareholder. and 501(c)(3) organizations must also abstain from involvement in any activities which promote a political agenda.
+For instance, 501(c)(3) organizations are prohibited from using excess profits to benefit any individual or shareholder. and 501(c)(3) organizations must also abstain from involvement in any activities which promote a political agenda.
 But they may participate in non-partisan political activities.